filipi87/toys-metric-collector/README.md

   - Add a log library
   - Create more test scenarios
   - Improve the swagger documentation to map all the other possible errors code
+  - Save the date and time at the statistics to create better analysis

 ### For development
 For development, you are able to run the ```web-client``` that is the web interface or the ```call-service```, that is the server side.